 World 4 - Ancient Ruins

 The Ancient Ruins are the final standard levels in Spelunky.
-Featuring Lava pits, Worshipers of Kali, amongst many other environmental hazards, this is a test of any true Spelunker's mettle.
+Featuring Lava pits, crush traps, earlier traps, Worshipers of Olmec, amongst many other environmental hazards, this is a test of any true Spelunker's mettle.

 World 5 - Hell

 Hell is the true final world accessible through the secret second exit of Level 4-4 after fighting Olmec.
 The exit can only be accessed with the Book of the Damned, located in the City of Gold.
 Hell is by far the most dangerous world in Spelunky.
 It is inhabited by horned demons, vampires, and succubi who pose as damsels to fool over-eager Spelunkers.
 Spike traps, lava pits and swinging spike balls are also plentiful.
 The final boss, King Yama, awaits in his throne room, should you survive long enough to meet him.